 On your way home – about an hour back south from the Pinnacles, swing by Lancelin which has now become one of Australia’s favorite sandboarding destinations.
 With white sand dunes 3 stories high, you can access the dunes with your 2wd car as long as you don’t get off the road!
 For those that want to give sandboarding a go, boards can be hired for $12 and picked up nearby.
 For more information check out the Lancelin website here.

 Heading South From Perth –Western Australia Itinerary For Families

 If you have time or like to travel more slowly (especially if you have smaller kids that need to stop frequently to avoid an outbreak of World War 3) then we’d recommend checking out our places to stop between Perth and Margaret River.
 Check out our blog post Perth To Margaret River Places To Stop for more in-depth information.

 For kids – and general quirkiness value – we’d recommend making a detour into the Ferguson Valley to see Gnomesville, a curious collection of garden gnomes congregated in the middle of the countryside!
 For more information on all things Ferguson Valley, read our blog post Ferguson Valley Western Australia With Kids.

-Depending on your amount of time in the area, you could spend a night or two in the gorgeous little community of Denmark – we have covered the best in this in-depth post called 11 Great Things To Do In Denmark With Kids here.
+Depending on your amount of time in the area, you could spend a night or two in the gorgeous little community of Denmark.
+We have covered the best in this in-depth post called 11 Great Things To Do In Denmark With Kids.